 How It Works

-You can book a ticket for LIT here via the Nottingham Playhouse website from 23rd March.
+You can book a ticket for LIT here via the Nottingham Playhouse website.
 Tickets are £10.

 Once you have booked, you will receive an email with your e-ticket attached.
 This e-ticket will contain a link to the page on the website where the recording will be accessed.
 You will need to be logged in to Nottingham Playhouse account.